chappuis13/Manchester-United-Team-Manager/README.md

 ## Inspiration

-This project is inspired by my passion for football and specifically my admiration for Manchester United.
+This project is inspired by my passion for football and in particular as a big Manchester United fan.
 I wanted to create a desktop application that helps manage football players on a team in a simple, structured, and user-friendly way.
 Manual player tracking is error-prone and inefficient, so I applied Object-Oriented Programming (OOP) principles to build a functional Football Team Manager.

 ## Features